hochschule-augsburg/SQL-Train/docs/arc42/07_deployment_view.md

 The nodes shown above communicate via the intranet of the TH-A.

-Moodle is accessible from outside of the TH-A, for sql-train, rdbs and pg-stud it was explicitly decided not to make them available from outside the internal network.
+For our use case the LMS Moodle is accessible from outside of the TH-A, for sql-train, rdbs and pg-stud it was explicitly decided not to make them available from outside the internal network.